The Ifsca Banking Handbook General Directions- V 2.0 (Gen) | 07/06/2022

 ii.
 Retrieval of records

+a.
 An IBU must ensure that records stored pursuant to 5(i) are capable of reproduction on paper within a reasonable period not exceeding five Business Days.

 MODULE NO. 6